samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-f-2017/2016-11-06-Haskell-and-XML.md

 getGrandChildren = getChildren >>> getChildren
 ```

-The `(>>>)` operator makes it extremely trivial to chain filters together to make new fiters.
-The ability to compose functions like this is the hallmark of functional programming, and works extremely weel in this case.
+The `(>>>)` operator makes it extremely trivial to chain filters together to make new filters.
+The ability to compose functions like this is the hallmark of functional programming, and works extremely well in this case.

-By defining a few more combination operatos, the HXT library quickly builds up sufficient capability to tackle some really complicated parsing, as in:
+By defining a few more combination operators, the HXT library quickly builds up sufficient capability to tackle some really complicated parsing, as in:

 ```Haskell